kickstartDS/storyblok-starter/README.md

 Setup consists of creating your own code repository, cloning the project and running the Storyblok project inititialization locally.

-> :information_source: initialization can take a while (2-3 minutes), as in the process of adding all demo content, components and presets we also upload quite a lot of assets (especially component and preset previews) according to the [throttling imposed by Storyblok](https://www.storyblok.com/cl/rate-limit-management-api)
+> :information_source: initialization itself can take a while (2-3 minutes), as in the process of adding all demo content, components and presets we also upload quite a lot of assets (especially component and preset previews) according to the [throttling imposed by Storyblok](https://www.storyblok.com/cl/rate-limit-management-api)

 1. Fork the starter to your own account or organisation, this way you can easily benefit from future improvements: https://github.com/kickstartDS/storyblok-starter/fork
 2. Clone the forked repository to your local machine